 Their frustration and stress manifests itself in different ways ranging from mildly acting out to more serious destructive behaviors.
 It is the parents, the adults in the situation, who need to step up to the plate.

 They need to be patient and understanding.
 It is also important for parents to monitor their children’s behavior and seek professional help if the issues become serious.

 Many children will feel anxious, tense, and nervous after their parents get divorced.
-The younger ones are more prone to these feelings because they are used to being dependent on both parents at all times to care for their needs.
+The younger ones are more prone to these feelings; because they are dependent on both parents at all times to care for their needs.

 The good news is that over time, this pain can go away.
 With a lot of communication, love, and understanding, parents can help their children adjust to a new type of family unit.

-Problems arise and fester when feelings can’t be shared and discussed openly or when the parents themselves are harboring resentment and anger.
-Children will pick up on these emotions and the family unit will be harmed.
+Problems arise and fester when feelings can’t be shared and discussed openly.
+It can also happen when the parents themselves are harboring resentment and anger.
+Children will pick up on these emotions; and, the family unit will be harmed.

 Divorce is a disruptive life event for everyone in the family.
 Unfortunately it is something that too many families have to go through.
 It is really up to the parents to take the lead on getting the family through it with minimal long-lasting effects on their children.